Sawall-Lab/Lab_management/4_Water_quality_analyses/Total_Alkalinity_CO2/Metrohm_Titrator_&_Tiamo_Software.md

 5. Add sample IDs in column C (ID1).
 6. Add sample salinities is column D (ID2).
-    - Note: LNSW salinity is 36.6, sample salinity is dependent on water quality measurements.
+    - LNSW salinity is 36, sample salinity is dependent on water quality measurements.
 7. Other metadata can be added in columns E-J (ID3-ID8).
 8. Add titration volume in column K (Sample Size).
 9. Add sample unit in column L (Sample Size Unit) (unit will be mL unless specified otherwise).